iotaledger/bee-rfcs/text/0018-bee-bundle/0018-bee-bundle.md

 # Summary

-The smallest communication unit in the IOTA protocol is the `Transaction`.
-Everything, including payment settlements and/or plain data, is propagated through the IOTA network in `Transactions`.
+The smallest communication unit in the IOTA protocol is the transaction.
+Everything, including payment settlements and/or plain data, is propagated through the IOTA network in transactions.

-A `Transaction` is `2673` trytes and the part available to the user is `2187` trytes.
+A transaction is `2673` trytes and the part available to the user is `2187` trytes.
 This part holds a signature in case of a payment settlement and plain data otherwise.
-Since it has a limited size, a user often needs more than one `Transaction` to fulfil his operation, for example signatures with security level `2` or `3` don't fit in a single `Transaction` and user-provided data may exceed the allowance so they need to be fragmented across multiple `Transactions`.
-Moreover, a `Transaction` may not make sense on its own, for example an input/output `Transaction` alone would change the total amount of the ledger so it has to be paired with another complementary input/output.
+Since it has a limited size, a user often needs more than one transaction to fulfil his operation, for example signatures with security level `2` or `3` don't fit in a single transaction and user-provided data may exceed the allowance so they need to be fragmented across multiple transactions.
+Moreover, a transaction may not make sense on its own, for example an input/output transaction alone would change the total amount of the ledger so it has to be paired with another complementary input/output.

-For these reasons, `Transactions` have to be processed as a whole, in groups called `Bundles`.
-A `Bundle` is an atomic operation in the sense that either all or none of its `Transactions` are accepted by the network.
-Even single `Transactions` are propagated through the network within a `Bundle` making it the only confirmable communication unit of the IOTA protocol.
+For these reasons, transactions have to be processed as a whole, in groups called bundles.
+A bundle is an atomic operation in the sense that either all or none of its transactions are accepted by the network.
+Even single transactions are propagated through the network within a bundle making it the only confirmable communication unit of the IOTA protocol.

-This RFC proposes ways to create and manipulate a `Bundle` and describe the associated algorithms.
+This RFC proposes ways to create and manipulate a bundle and describe the associated algorithms.

 Useful links:
 - [What is a bundle?